Best Mobile and Manufactured Home Insurance

 For instance, Florida and Texas have the highest number of mobile homes in the country, and mobile home owners – especially near the coast – in these states tend to pay higher premiums due to the threat of hurricanes.
 South Carolina also has a large proportion of mobile homes and high premiums.

 Perhaps the most direct variable affecting the cost of your policy is the contents of your policy.
 As mentioned earlier, the more coverage, meaning the higher limits you have, the more you’ll pay for insurance.
-Choosing extra, optional coverages or endorsements to add to your policy, like water backup or replacement cost coverage, can also raise the cost of your plan.
+Choosing extra, optional coverages or endorsements to add to your policy, like water backup or replacement cost coverage, can also raise the average cost of mobile home insurance.

 You choose your deductible when you get a manufactured home insurance policy.
 Your deductible is the amount you pay when you file a claim before your insurance company steps in to cover the rest of the bill, up to your policy limits.